Rainy River Walleye: Catch the Fish of Your Dreams this Spring (Full Guide!)

 That’s why it’s important that you find a lodging service that is both accommodating and flexible.

-Last trip we chose River Bend’s Resort.
+It’s no secred that we generally choose River Bend’s Resort.
 They have a remodeled restaurant/bar (with plenty of space), a variety of cabins to fit your needs and budget, and are incredibly accommodating (the best part of all).
 You can check out more about River Bend’s Resort here.
 They also have the Walleye Inn if you are looking for a very budget-friendly option.

 Where to Launch